-(1) Mr. Roque and Ms. Hurlbut will not receive any compensation from the Issuer.
+- (1) Mr. Roque and Ms. Hurlbut will not receive any compensation from the Issuer.
 Mr. Roque will receive compensation from Equiton Partners as President of Equiton Partners.
-Ms. Hurlbut will receive compensation from Equiton Partners as Chief Financial Officer of Equiton Partners.

-(2) Independent Trustee.

-(3) Each independent Trustee is paid \$3,500 plus applicable taxes per quarter.

-(4) Equiton Partners will not receive any compensation from the Issuer.
+Ms. Hurlbut will receive compensation from Equiton Partners as Chief Financial Officer of Equiton Partners. - (2) Independent Trustee. - (3) Each independent Trustee is paid \$3,500 plus applicable taxes per quarter. - (4) Equiton Partners will not receive any compensation from the Issuer.
 Equiton Partners will receive fees from the Partnership as Asset Manager and Property Manager of the Partnership.
-See "The Asset Management Agreement - Asset Manager's Fees", "The Property Management Agreement" and "Relationship between the Issuer, the Equiton Agent, and Other Related Parties".

-(5) There is no maximum or minimum Offering.
+See "The Asset Management Agreement Asset Manager's Fees", "The Property Management Agreement" and "Relationship between the Issuer, the Agent, and Other Related Parties". - (5) There is no maximum or minimum Offering.
 The Issuer will offer an unlimited number of Trust Units on a continuous basis.
-The class of Trust Units outstanding will depend on which Trust Units are subscribed for.
+The class of Trust Units outstanding will depend on which Trust Units are subscribed for. - (6) Special Voting Units are expected to be issued upon ratification of the Declaration of Trust. - (7) Mr. Roque controls the Special Voting Units.